Amy Carlson: 1986–1992: College and early career

 After graduating college, Carlson moved to Chicago where she studied improv with Charna Halpern at the Harold ImprovOlympic, and took acting classes at The Actor's Center with Victor D'Altorio and Eileen Vorbach.
-She also appeared in many small theater productions including Dark City, Revenge of the Cheerleader with Warren Leight and Theater of the Film Noir at the Folio Theater Company, among many others.
-She also appeared in three episodes of The Untouchables starring William Forsythe and Tom Amandes as three different characters.
-Carlson also appeared in three episodes of Missing Persons with Daniel J. Travanti as three different characters.
-On Missing Persons, she met Jorja Fox and not only did they share birthdays, they became lifelong friends.
-Other credits from Chicago include improv with Harold ImprovOlympic.
-She also played in Legacy of Lies a made for TV movie with Joe Morton.
+She also appeared in some small theater productions including Dark City, Revenge of the Cheerleader with Warren Leight and Theater of the Film Noir at the Folio Theater Company.
+She also appeared in three episodes of The Untouchables starring William Forsythe and Tom Amandes.
+Carlson also appeared in three episodes of Missing Persons with Daniel J. Travanti.
+She also played in Legacy of Lies a TV movie with Joe Morton.

 1993–2003: Television contracts, films and relief work

 Carlson landed the role of Josie Watts and moved to New York in late December 1993 to make her soap opera debut on Another World.
 During her first year, she traveled with World Vision to Rwanda to work on an awareness campaign after the war.

-She used her status on the soap opera to write several articles about the suffering in Rwanda that she witnessed for the large base of fans in soap opera magazines, such as Soap Opera Weekly.
-Later, she was nominated for a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1998 but after her contract ended, she decided it was time to move on.
-She immediately flew to Toronto to shoot Thanks of a Grateful Nation, about Persian Gulf War syndrome.
+Later, she was nominated for a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1998.
+After leaving Another World she appeared in Thanks of a Grateful Nation, about Persian Gulf War syndrome.

-Carlson moved to Los Angeles for the first and only time in 1998, where she guest-starred in a number of prime time shows including NYPD Blue, had a recurring role on the show Get Real which starred Anne Hathaway and Jesse Eisenberg, and filmed If These Walls Could Talk Part 2 directed by Martha Coolidge.
-While in LA, she tested against Mariska Hargitay and Angie Harmon for the role that Mariska won in Law and Order: SVU.
-Soon after, Les Moonves placed her in the CBS TV Series Falcone as Donny Brasco's wife, shot in Toronto.
-Falcone brought her back East where she remained, guest starring in Law and Order: SVU and filming independent films such as Winning Girls Through Psychic Mind Control directed by Barry Alexander Brown starring Bronson Pinchot and Ruben Santiago-Hudson.
-In it, Carlson played a down and out lounge singer and the production used the voice of the at the time up and coming singer, Regina Spektor.
+Carlson moved to Los Angeles in 1998, where she guest-starred in a number of prime time shows including NYPD Blue, had a recurring role on the show Get Real which starred Anne Hathaway and Jesse Eisenberg, and filmed If These Walls Could Talk Part 2 directed by Martha Coolidge.
+While in LA, she tested against Mariska Hargitay and Angie Harmon for the role that Mariska won in Law & Order: Special Victims Unit.
+Soon after, she started acting in the CBS TV Series Falcone as Donny Brasco's wife, shot in Toronto.
+She later started guest starring in Law & Order: SVU and filming independent films such as Winning Girls Through Psychic Mind Control directed by Barry Alexander Brown where she played a singer, with the voice of Regina Spektor.

+Between 2000 and 2003 she starred as Alex Taylor in Third Watch.